redhat-openstack/website/source/documentation/rdo-packaging-guidelines.html.md

 %global service keystone
 ```

-Depending on the package type (OpenStack service, library, client, etc...)
-There
-different variables are required.
-The examples specs in
+RDO project provides different examples specs in
 [openstack-example-spec](https://github.com/openstack-packages/openstack-example-spec)
+for the different package types (OpenStack service, library, client, dashboard
-can be used as template.
+plugin, etc...).
+This examples can be used as templates for new packages being
+added to RDO repositories.

 ### Patches